GoogleCloudPlatform/podcast/site/content/post/episode-50-helm-with-michelle-noorali-and-matthew-butcher/index.md

 MARK: Nice.

 FRANCESC: And the week after that I'll still be in Brazil.
 This time in Sao Paulo to speak and actually kind of organize, which is lots of fun-- GCPNext Sao Paulo.
-We're going to be talking about all the new things that we're working on for Google Cloud Platform.
+We're going to be talking about all the new things that we're working on for Google Cloud.
 So the keynote will be live streamed.
 So we'll have a link to that so in case you want to check it out.
 That will be November 10.
 What about you?

 MARK: I'm doing a lot less than that, thankfully.
 So when this comes out, I will be at the Unite conference, the Unity conference.
 I'll just be attending.
 So please feel free to say hello.
 After that, I think I'm done.
 I think I'm not traveling again while.